 - Test scribe

 - Exams in audio format

 - Use of an audio recorder in the classroom

 - Use of a computer for written exams/note taking in the classroom/in class written assignments

 In certain instances, students may be eligible to request a waiver to their Baccalaureate Experience math requirement based on a disability.
 A course substitution may be a reasonable accommodation if the student cannot successfully complete the course with other reasonable accommodations in place because of the functional limitations of their disability.
 For our full policy document regarding math substitutions based on a disability, please log in to MyUTampa and select Accommodate by Symplicity.
 The math substitution policy document can be found in the Resources tab.

-Questions regarding academic accommodations should be directed to Student Disability Services (SDS) at (813) 257-5757 or firstname.lastname@example.org.
+Questions regarding academic accommodations should be directed to Student Accessibility Services (SAS) at (813) 257-5757 or email@example.com.